 |Age at Policy Purchase||Male Nonsmoker||Male Smoker||Female Nonsmoker||Female Smoker|

-Notice that the premiums for smokers are several times higher than nonsmokers.
+Notice the premiums for smokers are several times higher than for nonsmokers.

 For example, the premium for a male smoker at age 25 is nearly three times the rate for a nonsmoker.
 The multiples are approximately the same for female smokers.
 At age 35, that rises to four times the premium level, where it continues at the same multiple at higher ages.